Under Nevada’s “search and seizure” laws, law enforcement officers must have:

 “A motion to suppress evidence presents an opportunity to cross-examine the arresting officer in a Nevada DUI case.
 A good Nevada DUI defense lawyer can often discover weaknesses in the district attorney’s case and use them to negotiate reduced charges or even get them dismissed outright.”

-If you were charged with a misdemeanor or felony DUI offense in Clark County, Washoe County, or elsewhere in the state of Nevada, our criminal defense lawyers invite you to contact us for a free consultation on how we fight to protect your constitutional rights and save your driver’s license.
+Facing misdemeanor or felony DUI offense charges in Las Vegas or elsewhere in the state of Nevada?
+Our criminal defense lawyers invite you to contact us for a free consultation on how we fight to protect your constitutional rights and save your driver’s license.

-Our caring Las Vegas, NV and Reno DUI lawyers know how to find weaknesses in the prosecutor’s case – including lack of reasonable suspicion and/or probable cause for a traffic stop and/or Nevada DUI arrest.
+Our Las Vegas DUI lawyers know how to find weaknesses in the prosecutor’s case – including lack of reasonable suspicion and/or probable cause for a traffic stop and/or Nevada DUI arrest.

 - Terry v.
 Ohio, at 21 (“And in justifying the particular intrusion the police officer must be able to point to specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant that intrusion.).
 State v.
 Rincon (2006) 122 Nev.
 1170.
 See also Hiibel v.
 Sixth Judicial District Court, Humbolt County (2004) 542 U.S. 177.
 See also NRS 171.123.